switch-blade-stuff/dpm/README.md

 * Other utilities
     * `cpuid`

+Additionally, versions of some operators and math functions accepting a scalar as one of the arguments are provided.

 All extensions are available from the `dpm::ext` and `dpm::simd_abi::ext` namespaces.
 If `DPM_INLINE_EXTENSIONS` option is enabled, the `ext` namespaces are declared as inline.